Dasharo/docs/docs/variants/novacustom_nv4x/compatibility-check-results-ubuntu.md

 Checkbox is a flexible test automation software.
 It’s the main tool used in Ubuntu Certification program.

-You can use checkbox without any modification to check if your system is behaving correctly or you can develop your own set of tests to check your needs.
+You can use this software without any modification to check if your system is behaving correctly or you can develop your own set of tests to check your needs.